EricDarve/NLA/content/Computing eigenvalues.md

 	- We give some examples of operations that become very simple to compute when we use eigenvalues.
 - [[Eigenvalues cannot be computed exactly]]
 	- We show that computing eigenvalues is difficult and cannot be done exactly.
-	- However, we do have approximate but very fast and accurate algorithms that will give us excellent approximations, with errors down to the [[Floating point arithmetic and unit roundoff error|unit roundoff error]] $u$.
+	- However, we do have approximate but very fast and accurate algorithms that will give us excellent approximations, with errors down to the [[Floating point arithmetic and unit roundoff error|unit roundoff error]] $u.$
 - [[Method of power iteration]]
 	- Forms the basis of advanced methods: orthogonal and QR iterations.
 	- Simple but only works marginally well.